Barbara Redl

 Barbara Redl (born 2 April 1968 in Weiz, Austria) is an Austrian actress.

 Biography

-Redl grew up in Steyr, where she trained as kindergarten teacher.
+Redl grew up in Steyr, where she trained as a kindergarten teacher.
 She studied from 1993 to 1996 acting at the Franz Schubert Konservatorium in Vienna.
 Her first engagement was at the Fränkisches Theater Schloss Maßbach from 1996 to 1998.
-Later she played at more than 20 theaters in Austria and Germany (including Vienna and Hamburg) and the Tournee Theater Greve.
+Later she played at more than 20 theaters in Austria and Germany (including Vienna and Hamburg) as well as at the Tournee Theater Greve.
 She has a daughter called Madeleine.